nryanov/nryanov.github.io/_posts/2023/2023-01-04-postgresql-log-shipping-replication.markdown

 Now we can see that some WAL segments were archived and saved into the `/tmp/wal_archive`.
 Let's move on to the replica server setup.

 ## Replica server <a name="replica"></a>
-To setup replica we should backup it from the primary instance using [pg_basebackup](https://www.postgresql.org/docs/current/app-pgbasebackup.html) tool:
+To set up replica we should backup it from the primary instance using [pg_basebackup](https://www.postgresql.org/docs/current/app-pgbasebackup.html) tool:
 ```sh
 pg_basebackup -D /tmp/replica -R -h localhost -p 5432
 ```